szabgab/code-maven.com/pages/live-web-site-with-editable-open-source-code.md

-I have already created a list of [Open Source Desktop applications](/open-source-desktop-applications), and there is also the beginning of the [Open Source Web application frameworks](/open-source-web-applications) and the <b>Ready-made downloadable and deployable Open Source web applications</b>
-so this time let's see the projects where you can have a direct impact on a live web site.
+I have already created a list of [Open Source Desktop applications](/open-source-desktop-applications), and there is also the beginning of the [Open Source Web application frameworks](/open-source-web-applications) and the **Ready-made downloadable and deployable Open Source web applications** so this time let's see the projects where you can have a direct impact on a live web site.